Art & Design

 Our short-term plans are produced on a weekly and daily basis.
 We use these to set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.

-Our art teachers teach a weekly art and design lesson.
+Classes have a weekly art and design session with our specialist art teacher.
 This helps to ensure sufficient time is allocated to art and design and that the subject matter can be revisited frequently.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.